HYF-Class23/group1-all-about-trees/planning/backlog.md

 # Backlog

-This is our collection of user stories we've gathered all the user website requirements
+This is our collection of user stories we've gathered for our website requirements

 ## Must-Haves